GongRzhe/Calendar-Autoauth-MCP-Server/README.md

 ## Usage Examples

-The server provides several tools that can be used through the Cursor IDE:
+The server provides several tools that can be used through the Claude Desktop:

 ### Create Event
 ```json